Login

 Held.

 (Arnold, J.) Yes.
 A plaintiff’s breach of contract action is sufficiently supported when damages result from the promise of a physician to perform a certain procedure and his failure to do so.
 The expert testimony presented by the parties at trial conflicted as to whether the biopsy slides that Dr. Burgart (Defendant) relied on supported his diagnosis of pancreatic cancer, as to the harm suffered by Plaintiff caused by the Whipple procedure, and as to whether Dr. Nagorney (Defendant) had promised that he would do an intraoperative biopsy in order to determine whether Plaintiff had cancer and forego the procedure if results of the biopsy showed he did not.
-The court rejected evidentiary claims of the Plaintiff—that documents and photographs referring to insurance were not properly admitted into evidence and that leaving an expert’s name out of the jury instructions was an obvious error.
+The court rejected evidentiary claims of the Plaintiff is that documents and photographs referring to insurance were not properly admitted into evidence and that leaving an expert’s name out of the jury instructions was an obvious error.

 In order to make out a claim for breach of contract, the Plaintiffs were required to show formation of the contract, the defendants’ breach, and resulting damages.
 The district court concluded that the Plaintiff’s claim only restated a claim of medical negligence as a breach of contract, and held that Plaintiffs therefore must have expert testimony to show that Dr. Nagorney (Defendant) failed to meet the appropriate standard of care when he did not perform an intraoperative biopsy and because of this, Plaintiff underwent Whipple surgery.
 This court disagrees.

 In their amended complaint, the Plaintiffs alleged that after Plaintiff informed Dr. Nagorney he had concerns regarding the accuracy of the cancer diagnosis, Dr. Nagorney (Defendant) individually and on behalf of Mayo (Defendant), made a “definitive agreement” with Plaintiff that he and his Mayo (Defendant) colleagues would insure that Mayo’s pathology diagnosis would be completely thorough and precise, and that, as consideration, Plaintiff authorized the Whipple procedure and paid them for that surgery.
-The Plaintiff then also alleged that Dr. Nagorney (Defendant) breached the agreement when he did not tell his colleagues about the concerns of Plaintiff, and failed to insist that Mayo perform its own biopsy, or create its own slides from the tissue removed during the needle biopsy, and failed to take any other steps that Plaintiff was told that Dr. Nagorney (Defendant) and Mayo (Defendant) would take to make sure the diagnosis of his condition was correct.
+The Plaintiff then also alleged that Dr. Nagorney (Defendant) breached the agreement when he did not tell his colleagues about the concerns of Plaintiff, and failed to insist that Mayo perform its own biopsy, or create its own slides from the tissue removed during the needle biopsy, and failed to take any other steps that Plaintiff was told that Dr. Nagorney (Defendant) and Mayo (Defendant) would take to make sure the diagnosis of his condition was correct

 This evidence is seen in a light favorable to the Plaintiffs, as required by the context.
 Upon his arrival at Mayo, Plaintiff was told right away by Dr Nagorney (Defendant) that he had cancer.
 Dr. Nagorney (Defendant) said he did not have doubt about the diagnosis because a Mayo (Defendant) pathologist, who was the best or one of the best in the world, had unequivocally diagnosed Plaintiff with it.
 After Dr. Nagorney (Defendant) explained the Whipple procedure, Plaintiff inquired if they could verify his cancer diagnosis once they opened him up for surgery.
 Dr. Nagorney (Defendant) explained they would do a biopsy to verify the cancer, and if there was none, they would close him up and send him home.
 However, Dr. Nagorney (Defendant) failed to perform an intraoperative biopsy to very Plaintiff’s diagnosis of cancer.